 - 2.1 The applicant has submitted a retrospective application for an area of timber decking located to the side of the dwelling, the erection of a 1.8 metre high fence across the front and down the side of the decking and the erection of a large garden shed positioned within the rear garden.
-The applicant had gained permission from Housing Services for these works as the property is a local authority dwelling but was unaware that planning consent was also required. - 2.2 The decking which is irregular in shape measures approximately 4.27metres by 6.4 metres at its widest and longest point and has a maximum height above ground level of approximately 350 mm.
+The applicant had gained permission from Housing Services for these works as the property is a local authority dwelling but has not obtained planning consent. - 2.2 The decking, which is irregular in shape, measures approximately 4.27metres by 6.4 metres at its widest and longest point and has a maximum height above ground level of approximately 350 mm.
 The height and design of the timber fence located across the front and down the side of the decking matches that of an existing boundary fence.
-The flat roofed garden shed is located in the rear garden area, is of timber construction, and measures approximately 3.2 metres square with a height of approximately 2.4 metres. - 2.3 A proposal of this nature within the curtilage of a dwelling would in many instances be regarded as permitted development.
-However, in this instance, the property relates to a 4 in a block upper cottage flat.
-Under the terms of current planning legislation, a flat has no permitted development, and as such planning consent is required.
+The flat roofed garden shed is located in the rear garden area, is of timber construction and measures approximately 3.2 metres square with a height of approximately 2.4 metres.